 In these cases, we’ve found that Office 365 did not write changes to file on local filesystem during save.
 This behavior prevented Egnyte WebEdit from detecting and uploading changes to Egnyte cloud.
 The root cause is not WebEdit, and re-installing Office 365 will resolve this issue.

-Office said it saved my file - Where is it?
+The office said it saved my file - Where is it?

 When Egnyte WebEdit downloads a document from the cloud, it is saved to a temporary location under the following folder: